Elisha C. Dick

 Elisha Cullen Dick, M.D.
-(March 15, 1762 – September 22, 1825) was a Virginia physician and political figure.
-He was the attending physician at George Washington's death.
+(March 15, 1762 – September 22, 1825) was a Virginia medical doctor and political figure.
+He was the attending medical doctor at George Washington's death.
 Dick at times represented Fairfax County in the Virginia House of Delegates and served as mayor of Alexandria, D.C.

 Family

 His father, Archibald Dick (b.
 1715 Edinburgh - 1782), became a Major in the Revolutionary army, under Assistant Quartermaster General Frazer.
 His mother was Mary Barnard and he had a brother, Thomas Barnard Dick.

 After graduating from medical school in Philadelphia, as described below, Elisha Dick married Hannah Harmon (1763–1843), the daughter of Jacob and Sarah Harmon of Marcus Hook, Chester County, Pennsylvania, reported to have been Quakers.
 They a son Archibald B. Dick, and a daughter Julia Dick, Archibald married Sarah S. Hamersley (d.
 1848).
 Julia married Gideon Pearce, and they had two children, James Alfred Pearce (1805–1862), and Ann Ophelia (1807–1866), who married Dabney M. Wharton.